 Level II Field Experience is Professional Education Teacher Methods and begins when students are formally admitted into the Teacher Preparation Program and now referred to as candidates.
 In the Early Childhood and Elementary School Programs, Level II field experiences are structured through methods courses in Block I, Block II, and Block III.
 Level II field experiences in the Middle School Program include Block I and Block II.
 Each methods course requires a field experience consistent with course content, state and national content standards, and state certification requirements.
 Level II field experiences require that candidates develop lessons and assume a measure of responsibility for teaching.
 Throughout the experiences, candidates reflect on and assess their personal strengths and limitations under the guidance of the university professor.
 Level II Field Experiences include observation and participation.

-Level III Clinical Field Experience (student teaching) occurs when candidates become teacher interns.
+Level III Clinical Field Experience (teacher residency-Phase I and Phase II) occurs when candidates start Phase I of the Teacher Residency and become a teacher intern.
 Through Clinical Field Experiences, candidates practice the full role and meaning of teaching.
 Level III Field Experiences include observation, participation, and teaching.